 Erica is a licensed civil engineer whose experience includes the design and construction of water quality projects on dairies, livestock water developments, rainwater catchment systems, grading and drainage, retaining walls, and industrial, commercial and residential developments with an emphasis on using Low Impact Development (LID) design principals.
 As a Qualified Stormwater Pollution Prevention Plan (SWPPP) Developer (QSD), she has experience overseeing construction stormwater monitoring programs and making BMP recommendations to contractors and landowners.
 Her background also includes a variety of field work including environmental remediation projects, water quality sampling and hydropower dam inspections.
 As Partner Engineer, Erica is responsible for overseeing and performing a variety of complex professional field and office engineering work in connection with the mission of the Sonoma, Gold Ridge and Marin Resource Conservation Districts (RCDs).
 Erica is originally from the Bay Area and received a B.S. in Civil and Environmental Engineering from the University of California, Berkeley.
 In her spare time Erica teaches an Introduction to Engineering class at the Santa Rosa Junior College.

-Keith has been active in agriculture for over twenty-five years as a producer and advocate of sustainable agriculture.
-His expertise includes water use efficiency and management, farm management, hedgerow design and implementation, and grower outreach and education.
-At the RCD, Keith assists growers on water resources topics such as irrigation system evaluation, irrigation scheduling, and groundwater infiltration.
+Keith has been active in agriculture for over thirty years as a producer and advocate of sustainable agriculture.
+His expertise includes water use efficiency and management, farm management, soil health, hedgerow design and implementation, and grower outreach and education.
+At the RCD, Keith assists growers to evaluate irrigation system performance, and improve irrigation scheduling.
+Keith helps promote vineyard soil health by organizing workshops, writing articles, developing carbon farm plans, conducting soil health tests and running a research project to investigate the impact of different tillage practices on soil health and moisture availability.
 He also works with growers to prioritize multiple conservation goals through LandSmart Plans.
 Keith graduated from the University of California, Santa Cruz in 1990 with a B.A. in Environmental Studies, emphasizing agricultural ecology.
-He is co-owner of Quetzal Farm, a ten-acre organic vegetable farm in Santa Rosa.

 Kevin has over nine years of experience in the field of natural resource conservation.
 His skillset includes spatial analysis and cartography (ArcGIS), groundwater and surface water monitoring, stream channel surveying (total station), CEQA and permitting, and riparian revegetation design.
 Kevin has training and experience in road-related erosion and sediment source assessment (CDFW-approved methodology) as well as sediment delivery inventory and monitoring (UC ANR methodology).
 Kevin co-leads the RCD’s LandSmart Planning program for vineyards, working with vineyard owners and managers to develop farm conservation plans and to implement conservation projects identified in these plans.
 Kevin leads the RCD’s groundwater monitoring programs which cover over 150 private wells total across the entire district.
 Kevin earned his B.A. in Environmental Studies and a minor in Earth Sciences from the University of California, Santa Cruz.